Note: this story was written in 2021 and was updated in January of 2023.

 1. Buy your tickets in advance

 This season, tickets can be purchased in advance online and while there are walk-up tickets, there are limited quantities available.
 Because there are limited quantities, tickets may sell out.
 You don’t want to get to the mountain and then realize you can’t even ski, so make sure you buy your passes before your trip!
-Purchases can be made directly from the Whiteface Mountain website and are already on sale for the 2021/2022 season.
+Purchases can be made directly from the Whiteface Mountain website and are on sale for the 2022/2023 season!

 2. Get there early

 So, once you have your tickets secured and you’re super excited to get out there, being ready for first tracks is next on the list.
 This is when the magic happens.
 Pro tip: everyone wants to ride the Cloudsplitter Gondola first thing, but that could mean a long line.
 I suggest hitting the Face Lift, which was upgraded this summer to access trails higher on the mountain.
 The former Bear Lift was also just upgraded (it doesn't have a new name yet).
 It's now a quad instead of a double, meaning you and your group can get to some lesser-traveled trails quicker!

 3. Take a lesson

 Lessons aren’t only for beginners!
 They are a great tool to help you make the most of your time on the mountain.
 Friends may be fun to ski or ride with, but they might not always be the best teachers.
 Whiteface has a dedicated, trained roster of instructors who can help you learn proper techniques and help you identify the best trails for your abilities.
 Lessons can't be booked online when you purchase tickets.

 Don’t have your own skis or snowboard?
 That is absolutely not a problem.
 There are TWO Experience Centers with rentals available, one on the ground level of the main Base Lodge and one at Bear Den Lodge.
 Whiteface has ski and snowboard rental options for every skill level.
 (There are more than 1,200 pairs of skis and 200 snowboards to choose from!)